 Hold firm.
 2:8-13

-In our passage for study, Paul reminds Timothy of his own suffering in ministry, encouraging him to stand firm for Christ in his own Christian ministry.
-To achieve this end, Paul explains why he strives to "endure everything."
+In the face of suffering, Paul encourages Timothy to stand firm for Christ in his Christian ministry.
+To achieve this end, Paul explains why he himself strives to "endure everything."
 The source of his determined stand for Christ has to do with his desire to preserve God's people to the end.

 v8.
 Paul begins by encouraging Timothy to focus on the gospel, a message which concerns the Lord Jesus Christ, risen from the dead.
 The term, "raised from the dead" is the central truth of the gospel.
 Christ has broken the bonds of death and is alive, and because he lives we may live also.
 Paul also adds "descended from David".
 Only on one other occasion, Rom.1:3, does Paul include such a phrase in the gospel.
 It is a messianic term defining Jesus as the anointed descendent of David who receives an everlasting kingdom and rules it in power.
 To a Gentile audience, Paul would normally use the title of "Lord".
 So, the gospel is presented in the following terms: Jesus is risen from the dead and he is Lord.